-A ‘search engine organic listing’ refers to the natural or unpaid listing of a website on a search result page.
+A ‘search engine organic listing’ refers to the natural or unpaid indexing of a website on a search engine result page (SERP).

-Organic listings are natural listings of web pages that Google has crawled, and deemed valuable for the search term.
-The more informative and valuable the page around a key term, the higher it is ranked.
+Organic listings are the natural listings of the web pages that Google has crawled, indexed and then ranked because they deemed it valuable for the search.
+The more informative and helpful the page is around the search term, the higher it’s rated.

-On the image below you can see the search term, entered by the user as “online marketing”.
+On the image below, you can see the search term: “digital marketing”.

-The first result is an advert which is at the top of the result page.
+The first result is an advert at the top of the result page.
 It is marked Ad in bold, on the left-hand side of the SERP.

 Google Ads are listed at the top and bottom of the Google search results page and are paid-for listings.
 These companies use Google AdWords to get the placement.
-They bid money on a keyword to get the spot.
+They bid money on a keyword to reach the top spots.

 When that company stops paying, the advert disappears.

-Depending on the competition the bid price on a keyword or phrase can be high.
+The bid price on a keyword or phrase can be high depending on the competition.

-Sometimes, when searching on Google you may also notice the first result within the organic listing not only includes the standard title, description and website address, but also some additional links for pages within a site.
+When searching on Google, the first result within the organic listing includes the standard title, description and website address, and sometimes additional links for web pages.

-These are known as sitelinks and are part of a collection called Featured Snippets.
+These are known as Sitelinks and are part of Google’s Featured Snippets collection.

-If one or more of your pages match the search term closely enough, Google will present those pages as sitelinks.
+When one or more web pages match the search term closely enough, Google will present them as Sitelinks.

 ‘Search engine organic listing’ versus ‘paid for’ listing

-I recommend doing the leg work to maintain a strong organic internet presence and you can learn how to do SEO yourself.
+Maintain a robust organic internet presence; learn how to do SEO yourself.

-Achieving a good search engine organic listing for your website is a long game, but fully worth it.
+Achieving a good search engine organic listing for your website is a long game but thoroughly worth it if you want to grow a business.

 - The size of the website and how information-rich it is.